Blog

 The Brief

 Very.co.uk wanted to utilise their partnership with Channel 5 and the Celebrity Big Brother house to provide a shop window for their target audience.
-Eye Revolution was briefed to provide interactive 360 images of 9 areas within the Big Brother house and create an interface that allowed viewers to click on the products and ultimately buy them at Very.co.uk.
+Eye Revolution was briefed to provide interactive 360 images of 9 areas within the Big Brother house.
+Also, to create an interface that allowed viewers to click on the products and ultimately buy them at Very.co.uk.

 The Challenges